Art-gf/imagepool/README.md

 # imagepool
 Simple server and client on GO+gRPC to file exchange

+Recieve file from dir to server:
+>client push <C:/client/> <pic.png>

+Save file from server to dir:
+>client get <C:/client/> <pic.png>

-client push <C:client/> <pic.png>       recieve file on dir to server client get <C:client/> <pic.png>        save file from server on dir client list                             list of files (on Unix may or may not throw an exception, see server/main.go(155) )
+List of files (on Unix may or may not throw an exception, see server/main.go(155)):
+>client list

-There is no to stop server command, but can do,  its no hard Server create storage folder on .exe file dir
+There is no to stop server command, but can do,  its no hard.

+Server will create or open storage folder on .exe dir